Children’s Hospital New Orleans Rehabilitation Services

 Yes, except for Audiology services, we require a written prescription by a physician, physician’s assistant or certified nurse practitioner to begin therapy.

-Please have your physician, physician assistant or nurse practitioner include the following on your child’s prescription: Name, date of birth, ICD-9/ ICD 10 code, physician NPI number and signature.
+Please have your physician, physician assistant or nurse practitioner include the following on your child’s prescription: Name, date of birth, ICD 10 code, physician NPI number and signature.

 What can I expect from an evaluation?

 In the initial evaluation, the therapist or audiologist will perform an assessment through a variety of tests and measures to identify how we can best meet you and your physician’s concerns.
 The therapist/audiologist will then discuss the results with you and review the recommended treatment options.
 If the therapist/audiologist recommends services additional appointments will then be scheduled.
 We will also send a copy of our evaluation to the referring individual.

 How can I prepare my child for his first therapy visit?

 We know that your child may feel anxious about their visit, so we will do everything we can to help him/her to feel comfortable from the moment he/she arrives.
 Our therapy areas are child-friendly, bright, colorful spaces filled with toys and games for the younger children and a teen-friendly environment for the older children and adolescents.

 Do I need to be present for my child’s therapy evaluation?

 A parent or legal guardian must be present at your child’s initial therapy evaluation.
 This is important so that you can give consent for your child to be treated and are available to answer pertinent history information.
 Being present at the evaluation will give the therapist a chance to speak with you about your concerns and goals for your child and allow you to schedule treatment sessions if recommended.